 Ngāti Kahu, Ngāti Kahu ki Whaingaroa

-Toa was formerly CEO of Te Rūnanga o Whaingaroa which provides a range of services to the community, including emergency housing, financial capability and social services.
+Toa was formerly CEO, and is currently the Chair, of Te Rūnanga o Whaingaroa which provides a range of services to the community, including emergency housing, financial capability and social services.
 Under his leadership, the rūnunga developed an innovative emergency and transitional housing complex on Whangaroa Harbour, and an ambitious Violence-Free Whangaroa/Kaeo kaupapa.

-Toa has recently taken up the role of CEO for NorthTec in Tai Tokerau.
+Toa is currently CEO for NorthTec in Tai Tokerau.

 Toa also has leadership roles in a coalition of Māori providers from Tai Tokerau, the Northern place-based initiative, and is involved in a range of iwi initiatives providing advice to government.